Mazda MX-30 range, battery & charging

 Mazda MX-30 range

-Even drawing power from a home wallbox, the Mazda will be fully juiced in less than six hours, so it'll be easy to get all your charging done within the window for off-peak electricity costs.
-If you're caught short, the MX-30 will take 15 hours and eight minutes to charge using a three-pin cable plugged into a domestic socket.
+Even drawing power from a home wallbox, the Mazda will be fully juiced in less than six hours, so it'll be easy to get your charging done within the window for off-peak electricity.
+If you're caught short, the MX-30 will take 15 hours to charge using a three-pin cable plugged into a regular domestic socket.

 In This Review

-- 3Running costs & insuranceLike all electric cars, the MX-30 should be cheap to run – particularly if you charge mostly at home rather than from public points
+- 3Running costs & insuranceLike all electric cars, the MX-30 should be very cheap to run – particularly if you charge mostly at home rather than from public points

 - 4Performance, motor & driveIt's far from being the most powerful electric car around, but the Mazda MX-30 does handle quite well

-- 5Interior, dashboard & comfortMazda's penchant for cool interiors continues, with great materials, decent infotainment and a modern feel inside the MX-30
+- 5Interior, dashboard & comfortMazda's penchant for cool interiors continues here, with great materials, decent infotainment and a modern feel inside the MX-30

 - 6Boot space, seating & practicalityWith practicality hampered by stylish doors, the Mazda MX-30 isn't exactly the most flexible SUV around

 - 7Reliability & safety ratingA five-star Euro NCAP crash-test rating means the MX-30 should still be safe – and the signs look good for reliability, too